wonderworks-software/PyFlow/README.md

 - [pyrr](https://github.com/adamlwgriffiths/Pyrr) for builtin math. (optional)

 # Usage
-App's entry point is a PyFlow.py file.
-There are also several handy bat scripts for debigging and profiling.
+App's entry point is a **PyFlow.py** file.
+There are also several handy bat scripts for debugging and profiling.
+Right click on empty space to show node box then drag and drop on to canvas.
+Or press enter with node name selected.
+Connect pins and execute the graph with **Call** node.

+Writing this project i was inspired by Unreal Engine blueprints :) So, if you are familiar with it, you will quickly figure out what's what.

+For in depth descriptin and how it works, see video tutorials and documentation.

 # Licensing
 [MIT](LICENSE)